|(a) A licensee must provide marriage and family therapy

 or state statutes provide an exemption to secure consent of a parent

-or guardian prior to providing services to a minor, a licensee shall
+or guardian before providing services to a minor, such as in Texas

-(d) A licensee shall make known in writing to a prospective
+(d) A licensee must make known in writing to a prospective

 client the confidential nature of the client's disclosures and the